Priyesh5/JavaScript_Project_Student_Portal_App/readme.md

 The Student Portal is made for learning perspective.
-The project focuses on the working of a Admin-Student Portal The presenter of the project will be upgraded soon.
+The project focuses on the working of a Admin-Student Portal The presentation of the project will be upgraded soon.
 --------------------------------------------------------------------------------------------------------
 The project consists of three Web pages.
     1.User.html